PokemonAutomation/About/Setup/HardwareNeeded/HardwareExperienced.md

 ## Additional Hardware for Computer Control Automation

 ### i.
 64-bit Windows Computer
-- Computer needs to run 64-bit Windows.
+- Computer needs to run on **Windows 10 or later**.
+It also needs to be a 64-bit version of Windows.
 - Minimum of quad core CPU at 3 GHz, no older than 2015.
 If running 4 Switches, we recommend a modern 8-core computer.

 ### ii.
 Nintendo Switch